alix-tz/escriptorium-documentation/docs/segment.md

 ![image: Triggering the automatic calculation of masks](img/segment/calculate_masks.gif "You can manually activate the mask calculation by pressing the calculate masks button.")

 !!! warning "Don't fix the masks"
-    Unless you have a good reason to, it is not recommanded to manually modify the masks: it would be a tedious task and the risk of the modifications being overwritten by an automatic mask calculation is too high.
+    Unless you have a good reason to, it is not recommended to manually modify the masks: it would be a tedious task and the risk of the modifications being overwritten by an automatic mask calculation is too high.

 ## Reordering lines